inovex/justcause/docs/usage.rst

                           random_state=random_state)

+Here, we use two methods ``basic_slearner`` and ``weighted_slearner`` that haven't been defined yet.
 To better understand what's happening inside and how to customize, let us take a look at an evaluation loop in more detail.

+.. _`Evaluating Learners`:

 Evaluating Learners
 -------------------